Working Class Girl in Singapore in the Late 1960s

-When Malcolm told me that he had been posted to Singapore and that it was a married accompanied post I was delighted that I wasn’t going to be separated from my new husband so soon after we got married.
+When my fiancee told me he had been posted to Singapore and that it was a married accompanied post I was so happy.
+Happy because I was not going to be separated from my new husband so soon after we got married.

-However, I wasn’t particularly excited because although I had heard of Singapore I hadn’t got a clue where it was, or how different my life would be when I went to live there.
+But, I wasn’t particularly excited because although I had heard of Singapore I hadn’t got a clue where it was.
+Nor did I have any idea of how different my life would be when I went to live there.

-Malcolm had to show me where Singapore was on a map I do not know where I thought that it was but I didn’t think that it was in the Far East nor did I think that it would be so far away and so exotic.
+My husband had to show me where Singapore was on a map.
+I don't know where I thought that it was but I didn’t think that it was in the Far East.
+Nor did I think that it would be so far away and so exotic.

-I was a young woman of 20 whose only experience of traveling abroad at that time was a two week European package holiday bus tour taking in seven countries in fourteen days.
+I was 20 years old and I had only been out of the UK once before.
+That time was a two week European package holiday.
+This was a bus tour taking in seven countries in fourteen days..

-Up to this point I had never been anywhere in an aeroplane and now here I was preparing to fly more than 9000 miles in a plane that was going to be in the air for a total of twenty seven hours.
+Up to this point I had never been anywhere in an aeroplane.
+Now here I was preparing to fly more than 9000 miles in a plane that was going to be in the air for a total of twenty seven hours.

-This journey was to result in my life changing in ways that I could have never dreamed of and of course, I changed along with it.
+This journey was to result in my life changing in ways that I could have never dreamed of.
+Of course, this meant that I changed along with it.

 Met at the Airport

-As the doors of the aeroplane opened and we exited the plane I breathed the warm moist air of Singapore for the first time.
-There was a rich smell of damp vegetation and the sound of insects both very strange and foreign to me.
+The doors of the aeroplane opened and we exited the plane.
+I stood at the top of the step and breathed the warm moist air of Singapore for the first time.
+There was a rich smell of damp vegetation and the sound of insects, both very strange and foreign to me.

-Tony the man my husband was here to replace met us at the airport.
-Tony drove us to his home where we stayed until his family left for the UK a few weeks later.
-My husband not only took over Tony’s position at Kranji Wireless Station but we took on their home as our own.
+The man my husband was here to replace met us at the airport.
+He drove us to his home where we stayed until his family left for the UK a few weeks later.
+My husband not only took over his position at Kranji Wireless Station but we took on their home as our own.